bestia-dev-archived/indexeddb_from_rust/README.md

 This PWA will have more pages.
 Pages are complete static html files inside tha pages folder.
 They use the same css as index.html.
 It is easy to edit and preview pages because they are complete.
 The rust code will fetch the html, extract only the body content and set_inner_html to div_for_wasm_html_injecting.
+A page is a template, and some placeholders will be replaced with data.

 ## serde-wasm-bindgen

 The indexeddb is key-value.
-Key is string and value is any javascript object.
+Key is a string and value is any javascript object.
 That is really practical for javascript, but not so for rust.
 I will use [serde-wasm-bindgen](https://github.com/cloudflare/serde-wasm-bindgen) to work directly with javascript values from rust, because indexeddb stores javascript objects.
 From Rust to javascript: